Skip to content

 9. What kind of house can I buy with a VA loan?

-There are many different types of properties that can be purchased with a California VA home.
+There are many different types of properties that can be purchased with a California VA loan.
 These include a typical detached home, a condominium, a townhouse, a duplex or triplex style home, new construction, a mobile home, etc.

-Generally speaking, you cannot use a California VA loan to buy an open lot (without a house), a farm, or a vacation / second home.
+Generally speaking, you cannot use a VA loan to buy an open lot (without a house), a farm, or a vacation / second home.

 Just note that the property has to meet some basic health and safety guidelines, in order to be approved.
 So a rundown “fixer upper” type of house might not qualify for a standard VA loan in California.